Amit Behl

 Amit Behl is an Indian theatre, television, and film actor.
 Behl began his career in 1994 with a role in India's first daily soap opera Shanti.
-He later did almost 100 TV serials in Hindi, English, Marathi, Punjabi, and Urdu.
-He has degrees in engineering and management.
+He later did TV serials in Hindi, English, Marathi, Punjabi, and Urdu.
 He has played roles in the Zee Marathi serial Swarajyarakshak Sambhaji, Zee TV's serial Buddha, and the Life OK series Savitri - Ek Prem Kahani.

-He was seen in Channel V India's thriller series Friends Conditions Apply.
-He has also worked in serials like Chakravartin Ashoka Samrat and Pradhanmantri.
-He was also seen in Balaji Telefilms fiction daily soap opera Kasam Tere Pyaar Ki on Colors TV.
-He also played the role of Ranjeetpratap Singh in Colors TV's serial Ishq Mein Marjawan.
+He is seen in Channel V India's thriller series Friends Conditions Apply.
+He has worked in serials like Chakravartin Ashoka Samrat and Pradhanmantri. also seen in Balaji Telefilms fiction daily soap opera Kasam Tere Pyaar Ki on Colors TV.
+He played the role of Ranjeetpratap Singh in Colors TV's serial Ishq Mein Marjawan.

-Early life and career
+Early life

-Behl started acting in college theatre.
-This was followed by a brief stint in professional theatre in Bombay and New Delhi, after which he joined Shri Ebrahim Alkazi's Living Theatre Academy of Drama.
+Behl started acting in college theatre, this was followed by a brief stint in professional theatre in Bombay and New Delhi, after which he joined Shri Ebrahim Alkazi's Living Theatre Academy of Drama.
 While at the Academy, Behl studied acting.
-Over the last 30 years, Behl has worked in performing arts, radio, theatre, television and film.
+He has degrees in engineering and management.

+Career

-Amit Behl has been featured in TV shows that have been broadcast on a variety of channels, including Doordarshan, Sony Entertainment Television, Zee TV, Zee Marathi EL TV, NEPC TV, DDMetro, Star Plus, Star One, Life Ok, Colors, Real channel, Hungamma TV, UTV Bindass, Channel V India, MTV, Viacom 18, Business India TV, Geo Pakistan, ARY Digital, Zee next, UTN, ETV Hindi and Urdu, 9x, channel 9 Gold, Mahuaa, PTC, Lashkaara, Gurjari, Life OK, BBC, and ITV worldwide.
+Amit has been featured in TV shows that have been broadcast on a variety of channels, including Doordarshan, Sony Entertainment Television, Zee TV, Zee Marathi EL TV, NEPC TV, DDMetro, Star Plus, Star One, Life Ok, Colors, Real channel, Hungamma TV, UTV Bindass, Channel V India, MTV, Viacom 18, Business India TV, Geo Pakistan, ARY Digital, Zee next, UTN, ETV Hindi and Urdu, 9x, channel 9 Gold, Mahuaa, PTC, Lashkaara, Gurjari, Life OK, BBC, and ITV worldwide.

 Behl has acted in over 50 feature films in Hindi, Gujarati, and Telugu & English.
 He has also anchored over 100 corporate films and documentaries, acted in advertising films, and served as a voice actor in advertisements and foreign language dubbing.

-He was the Hon General secretary been the senior joint secretary of CINTAA (Cine & TV artistes association) from 2015 till 2024.He is a member of the governing council of MESC (Media & Entertainment skill council), advising NSDC to integrate and recognise skills in the media and entertainment industry.
-He is a visiting faculty at various media and management schools, including We School Mumbai, MET, DY Patil University, etc.
+Over the last 30 years, Behl has worked in performing arts, radio, theatre, television and film.